 What Was Sperm Called In Ancient Greece?

-Aristotle said the region around the eyes, was the region of the head most fruitful of seed (“most seedy” σπερματικώτατος), pointing to generally recognized effects upon the eyes of sexual indulgence and to practices which connotes that seed comes from liquid in the region of the eyes.
+Aristotle said the region around the eyes, was the region of the head most fruitful of seed (“most seedy” σπερματικώτατος), pointing to generally recognized effects upon the eyes of sexual indulgence and to practices that connote that seed comes from the liquid in the region of the eyes.

 The Christian Platonist Clement of Alexandria likened the Logos to physical blood as the “substance of the soul”, and noted that ” the animal semen is substantially foam of its blood”.
 Clement reflected an early Christian view that “the seed ought not be wasted nor scattered thoughtlessly nor sown in a way it cannot grow.”